 This project has undergone environmental review pursuant to the California Environmental Quality Act and Chapter 31 of the San Francisco Administrative Code.
 The Planning Commission certified the Final Environmental Impact Report (EIR) for the project on September 13, 2018 (Motion No. 20279).
 On December 21, 2020, the Planning Department published an addendum to Final EIR for the Project.
 The Planning Department concluded that no further environmental review is required for this revised Project for the reasons set forth in the Addendum.
-This

-Commission concurs with that conclusion.
+This Commission concurs with that conclusion.
 On September 13, 2018, the Commission adopted Motion No. 20280 adopting CEQA findings for the original Project, including a Statement of Overriding Considerations, and adopted a Mitigation Monitoring and Reporting Program (MMRP) for the Project.
 Those findings and adoption of the MMRP set forth in Motion No. 20280 are incorporated by reference in this Motion as though fully set forth herein.
-No further environmental review is required.

 On January 7, 2021, the San Francisco Planning Commission (hereinafter "Commission") conducted a duly noticed public hearing at a regularly scheduled meeting on Planned Unit Development/Conditional Use Authorization Application No. 2013.1535CUA-02.
+At the January 7, 2021 Commission hearing, the item was continued to January 21, 2021.
+At the January 21, 2021 Commission hearing, the item was continued to February 4, 2021.
+At the February 4, 2021 Commission hearing, the item was continued to April 1, 2021.
+At the April 1, 2021 Commission hearing, the item was continued to April 15, 2021.
 On September 13, 2018, the Commission approved the original Project in Planning Commission Motion Nos.
 20279, 20280 and 20281.